 Chief Mission Officer, YWCA Columbus

 Jillian Olinger is the chief mission officer at YWCA Columbus, where she provides strategic leadership to the agency’s programs, grants, and public policy portfolio.
 Having spent more than a decade working with and on behalf of marginalized residents in central Ohio and across the country, Jillian has deep expertise in a variety of social justice issues, including fair housing and fair credit, the intersection of child well-being and community development, and healthy neighborhoods.

 Jillian’s current research interests focus on the demographic and economic changes facing our nation and communities.
 She is particularly focused on addressing the racial wealth gap at both a national policy level and at a grassroots level.

-Jillian holds a BA in economics and sociology from the University of Wisconsin and a master of city and regional planning and a master of public policy and management from the Ohio State University.
+Jillian holds a BA in economics and sociology from the University of Wisconsin-Milwaukee and a master of city and regional planning and a master of public policy and management from the Ohio State University.